flatcar-archive/flatcar-docs/os/booting-on-virtualbox.md

 # Running Flatcar Container Linux on VirtualBox

+_While we always welcome community contributions and fixes, please note that VirtualBox is not an officially supported platform at this time.
+(See the [platform overview](/#getting-started).)_

 These instructions will walk you through running Flatcar Container Linux on Oracle VM VirtualBox.

 ## Building the virtual disk